Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 creep in belt

-Consider as an open belt drive rotating in the clockwise direction.
-The portion of the belt leaving the driven and entering the driver is known as the tight side and a portion of the belt leaving the driver and entering the is known as the slack side.
+Consider an open belt drive rotating in the clockwise direction.
+The portion of the belt leaving the driver and entering the driver is known as the tight side and a portion of the belt leaving the driver and entering the is known as the slack side.

-During rotation, there is an expansion of a belt on a tight side and contraction of the belt on the slack side.
+During rotation, a belt is expanded on the tight side and a contraction of the belt on the slack side.

 Due to this uneven expansion and contraction of the belt over the pulleys, there will be a relative movement (motion) of the belt over the pulleys this phenomenon is known as Creep in a belt.